Strand PHIL.I Definitions of Philanthropy

 Standard PCS 04.
 Philanthropy and Geography

 Benchmark HS.3 Identify and describe civil society sector organizations whose purpose is associated with issues relating to "human characteristics of place" nationally and internationally.

 Benchmark HS.3 Identify the relationship between individual rights and community responsibilities.

-Native Americans are located geographically across the entire continent of North America.
-Their culture varies as much as their locations as they each have their own traditions.
+Native Americans, or Indigenous People, are located geographically across the entire continent of North America.
+There are many stereotypes of native culture, but their culture varies as much as their locations, as each group of native peoples have their own traditions.
 This lesson focuses on seven Native American groups and their folktales as they relate to generosity of the spirit.

 The learner will:

 - recognize and describe character traits that are valued in Native American culture and explain how folktales help teach the culture.

 - define the “Circle of Life” and give examples of it in folktales.

 Youth access to these folktales (Learning to Give has permission to make these folktales available online to readers)

 - Bokewa or The Humpback from the Odjibwa